Candice Swanepoel Wows Fans In A Tiny String Bikini In New Bedroom Photo

 That photo showed Candice rocking another tiny triangle bikini top during a safari-inspired shoot with a pair of equally skimpy metallic shorts that tied at her hips to show off her mile-long legs.

-Speaking about launching the line during a recent interview with Forbes, Swanepoel admitted that Victoria’s Secret temporarily stopping selling their own swimwear was one of the things that gave her the big push to start her own company.
+Speaking about launching the line during a recent interview with Forbes, Swanepoel admitted that Victoria’s Secret temporarily stopping sales of their own swimwear was one of the things that gave her the big push to start her own company.

 “Victoria’s Secret had [temporarily] stopped the swim category, so I figured, this is my moment to keep myself busy during my pregnancy but also, to make my dream come true,” she explained.

-Candice added, “But the hardest part was getting it started!
+“But the hardest part was getting it started!
 I didn’t know anything about what it takes to build the business or about the manufacturing process.”